jberkel/sms-backup-plus/README.md

   * Use the stock Android browser for the authentication (you can switch back afterwards)
-  * Droid X: install a 3rd party browser (Dolphin HD has been reported to work)
+  * Droid X: install a 3rd party browser (Dolphin HD has been reported to work).
+However Droid X 2.2 has been reported to work.
   * Use plain text authentication (Advanced Settings - Server Settings), use your gmail address as username and supply your password